olaar09/auth_with_firebase/README.md

 # auth_with_firebase

+Intended for personal use in my projects but feel free to use also.

 Flutter login, signup, forgot and reset screens using firebase (email, password)

 ## Getting Started
+Set up Firebase in your project as usual

+Install this package

+See example for how to use.

 This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/),